MonicaMongeHernandez/webdriverIO-Web/README.md

 ## Scenarios

-Two sites were selected to perform the testing.
-Happy and negative paths were implemented, and in the future, more additions will be made like CI/CD with GitHub actions (file was added - structure -), and integration with BrowserStack.
+To perform the testing, 2 sites were selected.
+Happy and negative paths were implemented, in the future, more additions could be made like CI/CD with GitHub actions (file was added - structure -), and integration with BrowserStack.
 If the test case fails Allure takes a screenshot.

 All the test cases are automated by the scripts.